Updated: Jul 3

 Using a high-quality wax polish or cream after every use will instantly prevent cracking and give them a brand new look every time you put them on again.

-Applying a liquid shield, like Liquiproof is also a top way of protecting your shoes from stains and dirt in the damp/wet UK conditions.
+Applying a liquid shield, like Liquiproof is also a top way of protecting your shoes from stains and dirt in damp/wet UK conditions.

 Add a rubber sole